 The server can service only a bounded number of producers before becoming a bottleneck.
 Server networks break this bottleneck.
 Each server (and proxy) retains the functionality of the isolated cluster.
-Additionally, servers balance the task load ("concentration") among themselves via a diffusion process: Each server "pings" its immediate neighbors, conveying its task state.
-The neighbor server returns tasks or a task request, based on its own task state relative to the state of the pinging server.
-Tasks that are not ready for execution do not move via this diffusion process.
-Similarly, a task that has been downloaded from some server by one of its producers, no longer moves to other servers.
-However, other producers associated with that server can download it.
+Additionally, servers balance the task load ("concentration") among themselves via a diffusion process: Like producers, diffusion of tasks throughout the server network is based on a system of low/high water marks for efficient inter-server communication.
+Only ready tasks move via this diffusion process.
+Similarly, a task that has been downloaded from some task server to one of its producers, no longer moves to other task servers.
+However, other producers associated with the same task server can download it.
 This policy facilitates task removal, upon completion.
-Task diffusion among servers is a "background" pre-fetch process: It is transparent to their proxies.
-One design goal: proxies endure no communication delays from their server beyond the basic request/receive latency: Each server has tasks for its proxies, provided there are more tasks in the server network than servers.
+Task diffusion among task servers is a "background" pre-fetch process: Producers are oblivious to it.
+One design goal: producers endure no communication delays from their task server beyond the basic request/receive latency: Each server has tasks for its producers, provided the server network has more ready tasks than servers.

 We now impose a special topology, that tolerates a sequence of server failures.
 Servers should have the same mean time between failure as mission-critical commercial web servers.
 However, even these are not available 100% of the time.
-We want computation to progress without recomputation in the presence of a sequence of single server failures.
+We want computation to progress without re-computation in the presence of a sequence of single server failures.
 To tolerate a server failure, its state (tasks and shared variables) must be recoverable.
 This information could be recovered from a transaction log (i.e., logging transactions against the object store, for example, using a persistent implementation of JavaSpaces).
-It also could be recovered if it is replicated on other servers.
+It also could be recovered if it is replicated on other servers (see [25, 24] for a discussion of automatic state replication and recovery in a virtual ring).
 The first case suffers from a long recovery time, often requiring the human intervention.
 Since humans are getting neither faster nor cheaper, we omit human-mediated computer/network administration.
 The second option can be fully automatic and faster at the cost of increased design complexity.